Translating Military Experience

 After serving your country, transitioning back into civilian life can be a challenging process.
 One of the most crucial aspects of this journey is effectively translating your military skills and experience into a civilian context.
 For many veterans, articulating these experiences in a way that resonates with employers or educational institutions can seem like learning a new language altogether.

-Linking in with the RSL Veterans’ Employment Program is a great first step when it comes to translating your military experiences; our employment consultants are fluent in both military ‘language’ and that of the civilian workforce.
+Linking in with an RSL Employment Program is a great first step when it comes to translating your military experiences; our employment consultants are fluent in both military ‘language’ and that of the civilian workforce.

 This article provides 10 actionable tips to help you bridge that gap and effectively communicate your value as a veteran to potential employers or educational institutions.